tlkppm/Escape-From-Duckov-Coop-Mod-Preview/README_EN.md

 **Q: Build fails with missing DLL references?**

-A: Make sure you have correctly set the `DUCKOV_GAME_MANAGED` environment variable and restarted Visual Studio.
+A: Make sure you have correctly set the `DUCKOV_GAME_DIRECTORY` environment variable and restarted Visual Studio.

 **Q: Environment variable not working after setting?**

 A:
-1. Verify the variable is set by running `echo %DUCKOV_GAME_MANAGED%` in command prompt
+1. Verify the variable is set by running `echo %DUCKOV_GAME_DIRECTORY%` in command prompt
 2. Ensure Visual Studio is completely closed (including background processes) before reopening

 **Q: What if my path contains spaces or special characters?**